spacebeam/research/web/spacebeam.org/content/updates/supervision.md

 The service daemon and log daemon run with different process statesm and can run under different user id's.

-`runit` supports easy and realiable logging for service daemons running inside `singularity` containers.
+`runit` supports easy and realiable logging for service daemons running inside [singularity](https://github.com/hpcng/singularity) containers.

 ## Stage 2

+Stage 2 handles the systems's uptime tasks (via the `runsvdir` program) and is running the whole system's uptime life spawn.

+Stage 2 is portable across UNIX systems. `runit` is well suited for [tesla](https://news.ycombinator.com/item?id=19193572) ev's, servers and embedded systems, and also does its job well on everyday working environments.

+Stage 2 is packaging friendly: